Nectarivore: Mammals

-Many species of bat feed on nectar, their lifestyle similar to that of nectarivorous birds.
+Many species of bats feed on nectar, their lifestyle similar to that of nectarivorous birds.
 In the Americas there is significant overlap between flowers pollinated by bats and hummingbirds – both need similarly-composed nectar to keep up energy-intensive hovering flight.
 In this part of the world there is particularly close association between some species of columnar cacti and bat species, who provide pollination in exchange for nectar with composition matching their nutritional needs.
 Nectarivorous bats might be at particular risk of extinction due to their reliance on particular species of flowering plants.

 A single marsupial species, the honey possum, feeds on nectar and pollen exclusively.
 It raises fewer young which grow more slowly than other marsupials of its size, because of the time-consuming effort of nectar-drinking from many flowers to support itself.
 It may spend periods in deep sleep to reduce its need for food, and shows the typical nectarivore adaptations for excess water-removal.

+The Ethiopian wolf (Canis simensis) has been observed to feed on the nectar produced by Kniphofia foliosa; they are thought to be the only macropredator known to potentially act as a pollinator.